JennKnapp/BFG_Y2H/README.md

 #### 3. Output ####

-2.a.
-A folder will be generated for each group.
+For `2.a.` A folder will be generated for each group.
 Including all the alignment summary files and raw barcode counts

-2.b.
-Summary of top 5 mcc for each group can be found in the output folder (`summary_maxmcc.csv`)
+For `2.b.` Summary of top 5 mcc for each group can be found in the output folder (`summary_maxmcc.csv`)